Fluxonium as a control qubit for bosonic quantum information: Fluxonium-resonator system

 Starting from the circuit design (\cref{fluxonium_resonator_Hamiltonian}) we aim to relate circuit parameters to a description of the interaction between fluxonium and storage resonator in the dispersive regime of cavity quantum electrodynamics (cavity QED).
 Ideally, a dispersive shift of magnitude $\chi$ is the sole interaction (Fig.~\ref{fig1:fluxonium-resonator}(a)).
 In practice, however, the resonator also inherits a nonlinearity from the interaction with the qubit.
 The lowest-order nonlinearity is the self-Kerr, $K$, corresponding to a photon-number dependent shift that results in typically undesired state evolution that limits operation fidelities.
 To this order, the effective Hamiltonian is

-where we model the fluxonium as a two-level system of transition frequency $\Omega$. $\omega$ is the dressed frequency of the storage mode, while $\hat{a}$ is the dressed annihilation operator of the storage mode.
+where we model the fluxonium as a two-level system of transition frequency $\Omega$.
+The dressed frequency of the storage mode is $\omega$, while $\hat{a}$ is the dressed annihilation operator of the storage mode.

 To experimentally make the connection between circuit description and cavity QED model, we have designed a device as shown in (\cref{fig1:fluxonium-resonator}(b)).
 We chose to implement it using a two-dimensional (2D) on-chip architecture because it offers precise control over fluxonium and resonator circuit parameters.
 For our proof-of-principle experiment, the benefit of Hamiltonian predictability outweighs the tradeoff in resonator quality factor compared to a high-$Q$, three-dimensional (3D) implementation.
 This circuit provides a simple yet effective platform for investigating the fluxonium-resonator interaction, as well as using the fluxonium to characterize the resonator and the nonlinearity imparted on it.